BrettBriz/TCTest/README.md

 TCTest
 ======
-Test Automation Framework specific to TrueCar.com to demonstrate ability to author automation tests and concepts
+Test Automation Framework specific to TrueCar.com to demonstrate ability to author automation tests and general concepts of automation dev